COGS108/Overview/COGS108-Syllabus.md

 ### Lecture Quizzes

-At the end of each Friday, a quiz with ~10 questions will be released, covering the material from lecture that week.
+At the end of each Friday, a quiz with 10-20 questions will be released, covering the material from lecture that week.
 The quiz will be due the following Monday.
 For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Monday at 11:59 PM of week 2.
-Each question is worth ~0.1 points and you will have a single, timed (20 min) attempt to complete. *There are no late extensions on quizzes*, but your lowest quiz score will be dropped.
+If you miss a question you will have one chance to retake it for credit. *YOU CANNOT TAKE or RETAKE A QUIZ LATE*, but your lowest quiz score (for instance if you miss a quiz) will be dropped.

 ---